History & Prehistory

 Plant and Animal Discoveries

-"The Corps of Discovery," the expedition led by Captain Meriwether Lewis and Lieutenant William Clark, traveled by foot, on horseback, and by canoe.
-They pushed over rugged mountain ranges, across endless plains.
-They fought their way through dense forests, and against powerful currents, cottonwood snags, deadly rattlers, charging grizzlies, and raging waters.
-They had to endure the scorching sun, irritating mosquitoes, and prickly-pear cactus.
+"The Corps of Discovery," the expedition led by Captain Meriwether Lewis and Lieutenant William Clark, traveled by foot, on horseback, and by canoe across the North American West from 1804 to 1806.
+They crossed rugged mountain ranges and endless plains, moved through dense forests and strong river currents, and navigated hazards such as cottonwood snags, rattlesnakes, grizzly bears, and dangerous rapids.
+They endured heat, mosquitoes, and the sharp spines of prickly-pear cactus, all while maintaining detailed scientific observations.

 Golden Currant